lilianhabib/pe-projects/journal.md

 ## 12.9.2022
-## Lesson 165: Working through type details
+## Lesson 166: Working through type details
 ### Standup
 * What is one thing you learned yesterday?
-Yesterday I went back to my layout and added the drawings.
-Instead of going back to the dyanmic adventure portfolio, I went back to my pe projects folder that I am changed to php and played around with it.
-I also started on the type exercise.

 * Is there anything you are excited to learn?
-Today I will continue with the type exercise and also want to continue what I was doing yesterday with pe-projects folder and condense my code with functions.

 * Blockers: There are no blockers